LavakauT/KmersDiscovery_MEME/README.md

 ![pro_cor](https://github.com/LavakauT/KmersDiscovery_MEME/assets/132649549/33cffc1a-255a-4dac-8369-12fe3b401b77)

-Which kind of promoter sequences you want depends on you.
-Please keep the same kind on positive/negative datasets.
-In our dataset, we apply the promoter coordinates based on TSS and 5'UTR from DEGs in RNA-seq.
-Please also notice I modify the original FastaManager.py into FastaManager_modified.py with custom length setting (see in kmers.txt)
+The choice of promoter sequences depends on your preference.
+Please ensure that the same kind is used for both positive and negative datasets.
+In our dataset, we use promoter coordinates based on Transcription Start Site (TSS) and 5'UTR from Differentially Expressed Genes (DEGs) in RNA-seq.
+Additionally, please note that I have modified the original FastaManager.py into FastaManager_modified.py, which includes custom length settings.

 get promoter coordinates based on transcription start site (TSS) and 5'UTR
 ```